 Creating Dynamic Links

-To get started, you'll first want to set up specific links for each of your destinations, which we will walk through below.
-Keep in mind that every Dynamic Link will need a "catch-all" address, which will serve as the destination if none of your rules are met.
-Otherwise, you can create any number of destination URLs.
+To get started, first users will need to set up specific links for each of the destinations, which we will walk through below.
+Keep in mind that every Dynamic Link will need a "catch-all" address, which will serve as the destination if none of the rules are met.
+Otherwise, users can create any number of destination URLs.

-To create your links, please follow the instructions for creating a new link.
+To create the links, please follow the instructions for creating a new link.

-Once your destination links are created, create a new Dynamic Link.
-You can specify a unique URL or we'll create one dynamically for you.
-Once your Dynamic Link is created, you'll then choose your "catch-all" link that you just created.
+Once the destination links are created, create a new Dynamic Link.
+Users can specify a unique URL or BL.INK will create one.
+Once the Dynamic Link is created, choose the "catch-all" link that was just created.

-After logging into BL.INK, navigate to the drop-down menu toward the top of the screen (click where it reads "Smart Links" and your domains will be displayed) to select the domain you want to create the Dynamic Link under.
+After logging into BL.INK, navigate to the drop-down menu toward the top of the screen to select the domain

 After selecting the domain, click on New Link, and then click on Dynamic Link.

-Proceed with creating your "catch-all" Dynamic Link first, and then set up your subsequent Dynamic Link routes.
+Proceed with creating the "catch-all" Dynamic Link first, and then set up the subsequent Dynamic Link routes.

-Now your base Dynamic Link is in place and you may then begin adding specific rules.
-You will choose your rule, then your link.
+Now the base Dynamic Link is in place and then users can begin adding specific rules.
+Choose the rule, then the link.
 Repeat as needed.
 Any of these links may be edited at a later time.

 Statistics are not reported at the Dynamic Link level.
 All detailed analytics are stored within the destination links.
-If you wish to record analytics about the traffic originated for a Dynamic Link, it is recommended that you create a new short link and point it to the Dynamic Link.
-This will let you collect full analytics for the inbound and outbound traffic.
+To record analytics about the traffic originated for a Dynamic Link, it is recommended that users create a new short link and point it to the Dynamic Link.
+This will enable users to collect full analytics for inbound and outbound traffic.